The Walled City

 Reviewed by Hayley Anderton

-While on first glance The Walled City appears to be a dystopian fiction, the book is actually based on a very real place: The Kowloon walled city in Hong Kong was once home to a Chinese military base.
+This book review of The Walled City discusses why I think it appears to be a dystopian fiction at first glance. the book is actually based on a very real place: The Kowloon walled city in Hong Kong was once home to a Chinese military base.
 There was no architectural plan, which led to makeshift buildings being thrown up without a proper plan.
 The result was a haven of drug lords, poverty and a home for black markets and brothels.

 The Walled City is based entirely on this premise.
 It’s told through the eyes of three characters.
 Dai; a boy with a dark past.
 Mei Yee; a young girl sold by her father to a brothel.
 Jin Ling; Mei Yee’s sister, who is desperate to find her.
 Even if it means entering the Walled City and pretending to be a boy.
 As the three of them work to get out of the city, they find themselves tangled in each other’s lives.